 My current paintings are interpretations of deceptively mundane situations I encounter in my day-to-day life.
 I see my job as making them gripping, hilarious, and full of empathy.
 After decades of staunch abstraction, I recently began using imagery in my work, admitting my vulnerability but also keeping one foot in my former methods.
 I dont think of it as a fight between abstraction and representation, but more shifting between space and flatness, depiction and directness.
 Painting my way to evocative depth.

-The biggest leap for me was incorporating my children in this source material.
-Once I freed myself from the taboo of acknowledging motherhood, I found so much freedom for inclusively exploring the imagery of my everyday views (which includes the detritus of childrearing).
+At the same time, I decided to truly embrace what it meant to paint my everyday, acknowledging my roles of mother, day-job worker, suburban house-haver.
+Once I freed myself from the taboo of the unromantic, I found so much freedom for inclusively exploring the visuals in front of me.
 I stopped censoring imagery and could create a more generous reflection of my experience.
-These pieces are not about the parenting life as much as they are about recognizing surprising composition, pattern and grid, light and shadow, the visual in the everyday.
+These pieces are not about parenting, but about recognizing surprising composition, pattern and grid, light and shadow, the visual in the everyday.